UniVRsity/mixed-reality-extension-sdk/DEPLOYING.md

 ```
 cd YOUR_PROJECT_DIRECTORY
 ```

-4. If needed, create a Dockerfile using the openode CLI (only needs to be done once per project):
+4. Use the Dockerfile that comes with any of the sample MRE projects.
+A second option is you can create a Dockerfile using the openode CLI (only needs to be done once per project):
 ```
 openode template
 ```
-This creates a file on disk named `Dockerfile`
+This creates a file on disk named `Dockerfile`.
+Make sure you change where it says  WORKDIR /opt/app to WORKDIR /opt/mre or it will not be able to find /opt/app as a module.

 5. Edit the Dockerfile
 The Node version specified in the Dockerfile is newer than the MRE SDK's Node depencency.
 To eliminate